 Weather in Iowa and Storm Lake can be from one extreme to another and it's important to remember some simple things to make sure that you are ready when extreme weather comes to the region.
 On this page you will find some key information regarding the City of Storm Lake's preparedness as well as links to other resources that can help residents and businesses prepare.

 Iowa Severe Weather Awareness Week

 The State of Iowa and the City of Storm Lake participate in Iowa Severe Weather Awareness Week.
-In 2015 this is March 23rd through March 27th.
 Some activities include the following:

 Statewide Tornado Drill - Wednesday, March 29, 2023, 10:00 AM

 As part of the statewide Tornado Drill, the City will sound outdoor warning sirens at 10:10 AM (if the weather is threatening the drill be postponed).
 Additionally, other notification systems including weather radios, TV & Radio notifications will also sound during this time.

 For more information on testing schedules for the outdoor warning, sirens see the following section on Outdoor Warning Siren Testing.